GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 ## Testing

-Once you deployed the solution successfully, upload the `form.pdf` to the input bucket using either Cloud Console or `gsutil`.
+Once you deployed the solution successfully, upload an image to the image bucket using either Cloud Console or `gsutil`.
 ```
-gsutil cp form.pdf gs://<YOUR PROJECT NAME>-images
+gsutil cp my_image.png gs://<YOUR PROJECT NAME>-images
 ```

-Then, check the parsed results in the output bucket in text (OCR) and json (Key=value) formats
+Then, you can check the object localization results into a JSON file in the output bucket:

 ![gcs_results](gcs_results.png)

-Finally, check the json results on BigQuery
+The [BigQuery Transfer Service Job](https://console.cloud.google.com/bigquery/transfers) runs every 15-min, after it ran, you can check results on BigQuery.

 ![bq_results](bq_results.png)